genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 |SaveMatchingAssays|

-Moreover, Experiment Browser allows to find bioinformatic analyses results associated with raw data.
-Indeed, if there are analysis performed on a given experiment, and you have an access to these results (i.e. theses are yours or shared with you), then under the experiment name you will see **"View N analysis results"** link.
+Moreover, Experiment Browser allows you to find bioinformatics analyses results associated with raw data.
+If there are analysis performed on a given experiment, and you have access to these results (i.e. they are yours, or they are shared with you), then under the experiment name you will see a **"View N analysis results"** link.
-Click it shows you the list of existing resulting files such as, for example, QC reports or Genome Browser pages.
+Clicking it shows you the list of existing resulting files such as, for example, QC reports or Genome Browser pages.

 |AnalysisResults|

-Clicking on the name of any of the found experiments will take you to the **Metainfo Editor**, where you can learn more that experiment and get some information on samples.
+Clicking on the name of any of the experiments will take you to the :ref:`metainfo-editor`, where you can view (and possibly edit) the metadata of this experiment and its assays.

 |EditMetainfo|

-Besides that, on the Metainfo Editor page you can run the assays through a pipeline with **"Start new data flow with application"**.
-You can:
-- existing data flows matching for the assays of choice;
+Besides that, on the Metainfo Editor page you can run the assays through a pipeline via the button **"Start new data flow with application"**.
+You can either use an existing data flow matching the assays, or build a new pipeline step by step.
-- build the pipeline step-by-step option.

 |NewDF|

-Click **"Use files in data flow"** button and
-From the metainfo editor, you can also open the experiment in the **file manager** by clicking on the experiment's name at the top of the page and selecting **Explore > File Manager**.
+From the metainfo editor, you can also open the experiment in the :ref:`file-manager` by clicking on the experiment's name at the top of the page and selecting **Explore > File Manager**.

 |fromMEtoFB|

+.. _file-manager:

 File Manager
 ~~~~~~~~~~~~
-**File Manager** is where you can easily access all of your private, public
+Like on any operating system, the **File Manager** is where you can easily access
-and shared data.
-Here are other apps that help users better analyse their data and find
-links between various results.

-Clicking on the home icon will take you to the File Manager – a central
-place on the platform, as it contains all of your files (you probably
-got that already).
+all of your files, organise them into folders, and open them with various applications.

 |FileManager|

-The panel (tree view) on the left side is our file system navigator.
+The panel (tree view) on the left-hand side is the file system navigator.
 Here you can see many different folders.
-Let’s look at them in greater
-detail:
+Some special folders are worth mentioning:

-**Created files** contains everything you have created on Genestack
+**Created files** is the folder where any new file created by an application on Genestack goes.
-Platform.
-Created a new import template?
-You’ll find it there.
-Processed
-some of your files?
-You’ll find the results there.
-Created a new data
-flow and want to share it?
-It will be in the Created files folder.

-The files are organized by date, with oldest ones on top (however, you
+The files are organized by date, with oldest ones on top ; however, you
 can change this order to show the most recent ones - just click on the
-header of the “Last Update” column).
-If you created a couple of files at
+header of the "Last Update" column.
-once using a data flow they will be located in one folder (called “Files
-for XYZ data flow run <date>).
-In these folders you will find the very
-result of your analysis (e.g. Genetic Variations file containing found
-mutations), results of all intermediate analysis steps (e.g.
-preprocessed reads, mapped reads etc. created by the apps participating
-in your pipeline as you remember each contributing app creates a file),
-as well as all original files (“Original Files for XYZ, a sub-folder in the “Dependencies” folder).

-**Imported files** contains everything you have ever imported, organized by
+**Imported files** is where imported data goes, organized by
 date: all files imported at the same time (during one import action)
-will be located in the same folder (until you move them around etc).
+will be located in the same folder.

-Raw uploads contains all the files you’ve uploaded into Genestack -
+**Raw uploads** contains all the files you’ve uploaded into Genestack -
-fastq and bam files, pdf documents, excel tables etc.
+FASTQ and BAM files, pdf documents, excel tables etc.

-.. note:: **What’s the difference between raw uploads and imported files?**
+.. note:: **What is the difference between raw uploads and imported files?**

           When you have just started importing your files (in various formats like
-          FASTQ, BAM etc), they all go to the specific storage area (“Raw uploads”
+          FASTQ, BAM etc), they all go to the specific storage area (the "Raw uploads"
           folder).
-During import Genestack will recognize these uploaded files and
+During import, Genestack will recognize these uploaded files and
           allocate them to appropriate biological types (you can also do it
           manually), e.g. sequencing assays, mapped reads etc. These meaningful
-          biological objects is what you work with on our platform and these are
+          biological objects are what you work with on Genestack, and these are
-          located in the “Imported files” folder.
+          located in the "Imported files" folder.

-**Exports** folder contains export files with download links.
-For example,
-sets of exported microarrays.
-Get more information about Exporting Data from Genestack in
-the Export Data section.
+The **Exports** folder contains data ready for export.
+See the :ref:`export` section for more information.

 Below these four grouped folders, you will see two more: Shared with me
 and Public Data.

 **Shared with me** contains all files that other users have shared with
 you or that you shared with other users.
-Our platform has collaboration
-at its heart, but in order to keep things simple at this point, we’ll
-talk about sharing at the very end of this guide (+ link to the guide
-part about it).
+See the :ref:`sharing` section for more details.

-**Public Data** contains all of the goodies we have preloaded the platform
+**Public Data** contains all of the goodies we have preloaded on Genestack
-with to make life a bit simpler for our users.
+to make life a bit simpler for our users.
 This folder contains:

 |PublicData|